-Mr. Teubner, 64, was elected to the Board in 2017.
+Mr. Teubner, 65, was elected to the Board in 2017.
 He is the CEO of HostBridge Technology, LLC, a computer software company.
 Mr. Teubner previously served as a Chairman of Southwest Bancorp, Inc., which was acquired by the Company in 2017.

 The Stillwater, Oklahoma, Chamber of Commerce honored Mr. Teubner as Citizen of the Year in 1992, Small Business Person of the Year in 1991 - 92, and Small Business Exporter of the Year in 1992 - 93.
-In 1993, he received the Outstanding Young Oklahoman award given annually by the Oklahoma Jaycees.
 In 1997, Oklahoma State University (OSU) named Mr. Teubner as a recipient of its Distinguished Alumni award.
 During 1996 and 1997 he served on the Citizen's Commission on the Future of Oklahoma Higher Education.
 In 1998, he was inducted into the OSU College of Business Hall of Fame.
 Currently, he serves on the board of directors of the OSU Research Foundation and its commercialization subsidiary, Cowboy Technology.
 In 2019, he was appointed by the Governor of Oklahoma to serve on the board of the Oklahoma Center for the Advancement of Science and Technology (OCAST).
 Mr. Teubner is a past director of the Oklahoma City branch of the Federal Reserve Bank of Kansas City.